Art + Critique

 CRITICAL & CONTEXTUAL STUDIES IN ART PRACTICE: ONLINE COURSE

 The programme of participatory lectures and seminars constitutes the Critical Studies component.
-Regular group tutorials and workshops constitute the Studio Practice component.
-These are integrated throughout the course to emphasise the reciprocal dynamic between practice and theory, discourse and action.
+Group tutorials and workshops constitute the Studio Practice component.
+These are integrated throughout the course to emphasise the reciprocity between practice and theory, discourse and action.

 What kind of knowledge and skills do contemporary artists need?
 What is the social role of art?
 Can art bring about social change?
 Is there a tension between the values of art and political values?
-Why does art have to be critical?
 What is critical art, critical of?
 Who is art for?
 How do we recognise art?
 What distinguishes art from other forms of cultural production?
 Is art a commodity?
 What is aesthetic autonomy?
-These are some of the questions we will address as we explore the historical and critical contexts in which contemporary art is made, circulated, viewed and understood.
+These are some of the questions we will address as we delve into the creation, dissemination, and interpretation of contemporary art.

-The Studio Practice component is composed of regular group tutorials and workshops on creative practice, research and writing.
-These modules are designed to provide you with tools, references and feedback to help you develop, articulate and contextualise your practice.
-Writing workshops are an opportunity to develop your skills in writing critical reviews and artist’s statements or research proposals.
+The Studio Practice component consists of regular group tutorials and workshops on creative practice, research and writing.
+These modules provide tools, references and feedback to help you develop and articulate your practice.
+Writing workshops are an opportunity to extend your skills in writing critical reviews and artist’s statements or proposals.

 Group tutorials are structured peer-review sessions that will help you develop a project or body of work with critical feedback and peer-support.
 You might have work-in-progress and a set of problems or questions about how to proceed, or you may produce new work in response to a studio assignment.
-We will discuss research methods, process, technique, materials, professional practice etc. Following each tutorial you will receive written feedback and documentation to reflect on the session and plan your next steps.
+Following each tutorial you will receive written feedback to reflect on and consider your next steps.

 Course aims, outcomes & learning objectives